gcharters/coffee/README.md

 ```
 This is using the MicroProfile Config specification to inject the configuration value.
 Configuration can come from a number of sources, including `bootstrap.properties`.

-We also need to make the same changes to the HealthResource of the `coffee-shop` service.
-Edit the file: `coffee/start/coffee-shop/src/main/java/com/sebastian_daschner/coffee_shop/boundary/HealthResource.java`
+We also need to make the same changes to the CoffeeShopHealth of the `coffee-shop` service.
+Edit the file: `coffee/start/coffee-shop/src/main/java/com/sebastian_daschner/coffee_shop/boundary/CoffeeShopHealth.java`

 Change: